abeer-atef/qoura-simple-sql-project/README.md

 ## Project Overview

-Quora Lite provides a SQL Server-based backend that mimics the main functionality of the Quora platform, including:
+This project provides a SQL Server-based backend that mimics the main functionality of the Quora platform, including:

 - Users posting questions and answers
 - Following topics and users